chipbaber/packer-oci/README.md

-# packer-oci - Close, but won't be *finished* until Tuesday
+# packer-oci - OCI for Developers
 Build OCI images with packer

 Workshop builds a Docker Developer's client image through a series of steps to show how packer can automate installation and configuration tasks.